AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 #### Create source connection

-Next you need to [create a source connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-source-connection) for the output dataset, using its unique ID, that you want to export to the cloud storage destination.
+Next you must [create a source connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-source-connection) for the output dataset, using its unique ID, that you want to export to the cloud storage destination.
 You use the [`POST /sourceConnections`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Source-connections/operation/postSourceConnection) API.

 #### Authenticate to destination (create base connection)

-You now need to [create a base connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-base-connection) to properly authenticate and securely store the credentials to your cloud storage destination using the [`POST /targetConection`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Target-connections/operation/postTargetConnection) API.
+You now must [create a base connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-base-connection) to properly authenticate and securely store the credentials to your cloud storage destination using the [`POST /targetConection`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Target-connections/operation/postTargetConnection) API.

 #### Provide export parameters

-Next, you need to [create an additional target connection which stores the export parameters](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-target-connection) for your output dataset using, once more, the [`POST /targetConection`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Target-connections/operation/postTargetConnection) API.
+Next, you must [create an additional target connection which stores the export parameters](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-target-connection) for your output dataset using, once more, the [`POST /targetConection`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Target-connections/operation/postTargetConnection) API.
 These export parameters include location, file format, compression, and more.

 #### Set up dataflow

-Finally, you [set up the dataflow](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-dataflow) to ensure your output dataset is exported to your cloud storage destination using the [`POST /flows`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflows/operation/postFlow) API.
+Finally, you [set up the dataflow](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#create-dataflow) to ensure that your output dataset is exported to your cloud storage destination using the [`POST /flows`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflows/operation/postFlow) API.
 In this step, you can define the schedule for the export, using the `scheduleParams` parameter.

 #### Validate dataflow

 To [check successful executions of your dataflow](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#get-dataflow-runs), use the [`GET /runs`](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflow-runs/operation/getFlowRuns) API, specifying the dataflow ID as query parameter.
 This dataflow ID is an identifier returned when you set up the dataflow.

-You must [verify](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html?lang=en#verify) a successful data export.
-When exporting datasets, Experience Platform creates one or multiple .json or .parquet files in the storage location defined in your destination.
+[Verify](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html?lang=en#verify) a successful data export.
+When exporting datasets, Experience Platform creates one or multiple `.json` or `.parquet` files in the storage location defined in your destination.
 Expect new files to be deposited in your storage location according to the export schedule you set up.
-Experience Platform creates a folder structure in the storage location you specified as part of the selected destination, where it deposits the exported files.
+Experience Platform creates a folder structure in the storage location that you specified as part of the selected destination, where it deposits the exported files.
 A new folder is created for each export time, following the pattern: `folder-name-you-provided/datasetID/exportTime=YYYYMMDDHHMM`.
 The default file name is randomly generated and ensures that exported file names are unique.

 ## Conclusion